mewoph/typetuner-extension/README.md

 # TypeTuner

-Web extension for previewing local web font in context
+Web extension for previewing local variable and static fonts in context

 ## Project setup
 ```